 How Do Short-Term Business Loans Work?

-Every business needs quick access to capital every now and then.
+Every business needs quick access to the capital every now and then.
 But do you actually obtain financing that fast?
-Merchant Advisors assists small business owners secure working capital that directly deposited into your bank account immediately.
+Merchant Advisors assist small business owners to secure working capital that directly deposited into your bank account immediately.

 The Essentials of Short-Term Loans

-Short-term loans work similar to traditional term loans where you’ll receive upfront cash that you repay over a predetermined period of time with lender’s fees and interest.
-Due to smaller loan amounts, the repayment period is shorter with higher interest rates, and you often pay back on a daily or weekly basis instead of a monthly schedule.
+Short-term loans work similarly to traditional term loans where you’ll receive upfront cash that you repay over a predetermined period of time with lender’s fees and interest.
+Due to smaller loan amounts, the repayment period is shorter with higher interest rates, and you often payback on a daily or weekly basis instead of a monthly schedule.

 On the contrary, they’re easier to apply and qualify for, with quick funding.
 One thing to remember, short-term loans are among the expensive loan products available to small businesses.

-Quick application process and fast access to capital makes short-term business loans riskier for the lender.
+Quick application process and fast access to capital make short-term business loans riskier for the lender.
 Because of lower amounts and repayment terms, they typically carry higher interest rates.
-Above all, short-term loans make most sense for businesses, since the best loan is always the lowest-cost loan.
+Above all, short-term loans make the most sense for businesses, since the best loan is always the lowest-cost loan.